blkFinch/blkfinch.github.io/_notes/Public/For magic to work the result must be possible.md

 tags:
 ---

-Magic alters pre-material conditions to cause material expressions to manifest.
+Magic alters pre-material conditions to cause material expressions to manifest([[Magic Aligns The Personal Chain of Desire]]).
 Because all things material must eventually come to us through material- they are still bound by the laws of the material plane.

 What is possible is broad however, and this principle explains the axiom [[Knowledge is Power]] , for if one knows the processes through which something could happen- they can then perform magic to alter and affect those processes.